Arriving in New Zealand

 Transfer to a facility

-You will be allocated to a facility on arrival.
+You cannot choose the city or facility you will go to.
+You'll be allocated to a facility on arrival.
 This will normally be with the other travellers from the flight you arrived on.

 You may be assigned to a facility that is in a different city to the one you arrived in.
 If this is the case the Government will arrange your transfer.
 Transport will also be provided back to the airport you arrived at, if you wish.
 Otherwise, travel home on completion of your isolation will be at your own expense.